 If you have ever encountered another vehicle with its high beams right behind you and have been annoyed or distracted by this sight, worry not as the rear-view dimmer feature is there to help you out.
 What it does is redirect the beam of light upwards and away from your eyes while still giving you a good view of the vehicle behind you.
 In newer models, this feature is electronic and automatic as well.
 All you have to do is press the on and off button and the feature will activate on its own.

 Fuel Tank indicator

 While this seems like an obvious feature that you will probably look at every week to monitor your fuel levels, it also houses a secondary hidden feature.
 The fuel pump symbol on your gas gauge will come with an arrow.
 This will point where your filler cap will be on your vehicle.
 In this manner, you will be able to know how to position your car when it’s time to refuel.

 Seatbelt height adjuster

 If you want to avoid shoulder marks and sores while driving, you can use your car’s seat belt adjuster.
 What it does is adjust the seatbelt anchor point height in your vehicle to give you a better degree of comfort while maintaining its safety factory.
 You can find it by the upper base of your seatbelt, often near the headrest.

 Defogger buttons (pictured above) are usually found within the control panel of your air conditioning.
 Use these to remove the fogging in your car’s windshield and rear window especially in the early morning.

 Same as your defogger, the recirculate button is placed together with your air conditioning controls.
-When it is turned ON, the A/C recirculator doesn’t allow air from the outside to enter into your car’s cabin.
-However, it also has uses when it is turned OFF, like allowing the flow of oxygen inside and other practical functions.
+When it is turned ON, the A/C recirculator doesn’t allow air from the outside to enter your car’s cabin.
+However, it’s also used when turned OFF for allowing the flow of oxygen inside and other practical functions.